zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 167] (#msdiv167) {#msdiv167 .ref .msdiv} (14 - 18)

 [APZ 167.1] (#apz167 .1) {#apz167 .1 .ref .apz} "Many words corrupted by exteriors'
-or in many other words” is corrupted by tieReproach “Tempted” “Mothers” is a departure from this
+or in many other words" is corrupted by tieReproach "Tempted" "Mothers" is a departure from this
 He came into the sanctity.
 In many words, are trimesters Brahmins, Holy Spirit, Household, Prophecies, God, Men They are the incarnate of many words of many malicious miscarded.